 The EHT-SIG field provides the necessary signaling in addition to U-SIG for the STAs to interpretate the EHT PPDU.
 For OFDMA, EHT-SIG contains signaling allowing the STAs to understand the corresponding resources to be used in the EHT modulated fields of the PPDU.
 The integer fields of the EHT-SIG field are transmitted in unsigned binary format, LSB first, where the LSB is in the lowest numbered bit position.

-Dynamic split is defined as the split of User fields across EHT-SIG content channels according to the Common field in each EHT-SIG content channel and used when the EHT-SIG Compression field in the U-SIG field is set to 0 [TBD].
-Equitable split is defined as the split of User fields across EHT-SIG content channels used when the U-SIG Compression field in the U-SIG field is set to 1 [TBD].
+Dynamic split is defined as the split of User fields across EHT-SIG content channels according to TBD.

 34.3.10.7.2 EHT-SIG content channels